tallforasmurf/CHIP8IDE/readme.md

 ### Documents

-* *Assembly Cheat-sheet is a summary of the form of the assembly language this app supports, including assembler directives and error messages.
+* *Assembly Cheat-sheet* is a summary of the form of the assembly language this app supports, including assembler directives and error messages.

 * *An Easy Programming System* by Joseph Weisbecker is an article that appeared in BYTE magazine in 1978.
-Weisbecker, while employed at RCA, designed the CHIP-8 language and interpreter for the COSMAC VIP single-board computer, which he also designed.
+Weisbecker, while employed at RCA, designed the CHIP-8 language and interpreter for the COSMAC VIP single-board computer (which he also designed).
 This article describes the CHIP-8 design and contains a complete game program for the system.

 * *COSMAC VIP Manual* is an abbreviated copy of the original RCA manual